Thermodynamic properties and Hilbert space of the human brain: Methods

 \subsection{Confirming the brain state by LEiDA}

-The functional connectivity FC patterns are defined as the micro states of brain, and determined by LEiDA model \cite{cabral,neuim6}.
-Precisely, the dynamic functoinal connectivity (dFC) is first calculated, which is a phase coherence matrix and defined as
+The functional connectivity FC patterns are defined as the microstates of the brain and determined by the LEiDA \cite{cabral,neuim6}.
+Specifically, the dynamic functional connectivity (dFC) is first calculated, which is a phase coherence matrix and defined as

 $n$ (or $p$) denotes the brain area $n$ (or $p$), and $\theta (n, t)$ (or $\theta (p, t)$) represents the phase function of brain area $n$ (or $p$) at time point t.
-At each point in time, each brain area has a corresponding phase function which is gained by Hilbert Transform~\cite{newm1,newm2,newm3,newm4,newm5}.
-Apparently, dFC is a dynamic function describing the functional coherence between the brain areas at each time point.
+At each point in time, each brain area has a corresponding phase function that is obtained by the Hilbert transform~\cite{newm1,newm2,newm3,newm4,newm5}.
+Apparently, the dFC is a dynamic function describing the functional coherence between the brain areas at each time point.

-Considering that the dFC at each time point is undirected and symmetric across the diagonal, the dimension of dFC can be largely reduced by calculating its leading eigenvector $v$ that captures the instantaneous dominant connectivity pattern of dFC.
-Upon computing the leading eigenvector of the dFC, the recurrent FC patterns are identified by applying the $k-$means clustering algorithem~\cite{km1,km2,km3,km4}.
+Considering that the dFC at each time point is undirected and symmetric across the diagonal, the dimension of dFC can be largely reduced by calculating its leading eigenvector $v$, which captures the instantaneous dominant connectivity pattern of dFC.
+Upon computing the leading eigenvector of the dFC, the recurrent FC patterns are identified by applying the $k-$means clustering algorithm~\cite{km1,km2,km3,km4}.
 For further details regarding LEiDA, please read \cite{cabral}.